Campeonato de Futebol de Praia

 The FPF Campeonato de Futebol de Praia (English: FPF Beach Soccer Championship) is a league competition for beach soccer clubs in Portugal.
 Organised by the Portuguese Football Federation (FPF) who also established the championship in 2012, it is the country's primary beach soccer club competition.
 The national league replaced a previous championship run by district associations as Portugal's paramount club tournament.

 Held between May and September, the season is divided into two parts: the regular season followed by the post-season, with matches taking place across Portugal.
 Many of the world's best players compete in the championship.

 Currently, the competition consists of two divisions: the Elite Championship, the top tier, disputed by the eight best teams who compete for the title – the winners are crowned league champions – and the National Championship, the second tier, open to all other clubs who compete for two promotion spots to the top division.

 The top three teams qualify for the upcoming edition of the Euro Winners Cup (EWC); as of 2020, the league is ranked as the strongest in Europe by Beach Soccer Worldwide (BSWW).

-Braga are the most successful club with six titles.
-Sporting CP are the current champions.
+Braga are the most successful club with eight titles and are the current champions.